 Fortunately, their older mentors are on this path.
 Religious belief and worship service attendance by physicians is very high, according to a survey in 2005 by the University of Chicago.
-In fact, it showed that 90% of doctors in the US attend religious services at least occasionally and 55% said their beliefs influenced their practice.
+In fact, it showed that 90 percent of doctors in the US attend religious services at least occasionally, and 55 percent said their beliefs influenced their practice.

 We can have materialistic physicians ( in the philosophical sense) but we must reward them materially.
 If we want physicians who are more, we must allow them a hope of something greater than mere financial transactions or nebulous societal good.